sneakyHulk/rankedvote/README.md

-# rankedvote
+# RankedVote — Simple Ranked Voting with Schulze and STV
-Python library for ranked-choice voting with support for Schulze and STV methods
+RankedVote is a lightweight and easy-to-use Python library for doing ranked-choice elections, with built-in support for:

+- Schulze method
+- Single Transferable Vote (STV)